TOKYO ELECTRON LIMITED

 4.Procurement, Production and Supply

-• Interruptions in the Company’s production due to a natural disaster or delays in component procurement due to deterioration in the business conditions of a supplier or an increase in demand that exceeds the supplier’s supply capacity could lead to delays in the supply of products to customers
+• Interruptions in the Company’s production due to natural disasters, delays in component procurement stemming from deterioration of suppliers’ business conditions, increased demand that exceeds suppliers’ supply capacities, changes in laws and regulations, a shrinking working population or other factors, and strains on domestic or international logistics networks could lead to delays in the supply of products to customers

 • Share forecasts based on demand projections for semiconductors with suppliers and build a system for the stable supply of products